NVComputing/nvcomputingsite/resources/acsl/regex.md

 If you don't want to bother with reading that, however, this section is basically the SparkNotes version.

-Let's start with the biggest question: **Why do I need to learn regex?**<br> Regex oftentimes seems like a foreign language that you never want to touch or bother with, because you're never going to use them anyway, right?
+Let's start with the biggest question: **Why do I need to learn regex?** -  Regex oftentimes seems like a foreign language that you never want to touch or bother with, because you're never going to use them anyway, right?

 **Wrong.** In fact, you couldn't be more wrong.
 Out of *everything* I have learned in the last 2 years about computer science,